nickfox/chatty-channels/README.md

 - **AIplayer**: Lightweight sensor on every channel that streams RMS/FFT data and responds to queries
 - **Control Room**: Orchestration UI and producer-AI that manipulates parameters via AppleScript/MIDI
-- **Remote LLM**: Currently using OpenAI o4-mini with model-agnostic architecture
+- **Remote LLM**: Supports multiple LLM providers (OpenAI, Gemini, Claude, and Grok) with model-agnostic architecture
 - **PID Feedback**: Closed-loop system that verifies changes through plugin confirmation

 ## Control Room Interface

 ![Control Room UI - First Draft](https://github.com/nickfox/chatty-channels/blob/main/logos/chatty-channels-1.png)

-The Control Room is where the AI Producer lives and where you interact with both the producer and your project.
-This first draft of the interface features a vintage-inspired design reminiscent of classic Neve 1073 console styling, complete with authentic VU meters for monitoring levels.
+The Control Room is where the AI Producer (known as "soundsmith" or "smitty") lives and where you interact with both the producer and your project.
+The interface features vintage-inspired design reminiscent of classic Neve 1073 console styling, complete with authentic TEAC-style VU meters for monitoring levels.
 The chat interface allows for natural language communication with the AI Producer, who can then orchestrate changes across your session.

 ---